Reinfosec-Resploit/Resploit/README.md

 6. **Clear Output**
    - Use the "Clear Output" button to clear the results.

+---

-## Configuration
+## ⚙️ Configuration

 - **Updating Scan Options:** You can add or modify scan options by editing the `update_scan_options` method in the `ScannerApp` class.
 - **Custom Tools:** To add a new tool, modify the `initUI` and `update_scan_options` methods to include the tool and its corresponding scan options.

+---

-## Contributing
+## 🤝 Contributing

 We welcome contributions!
 To contribute:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/your-feature-name`).
 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Create a Pull Request.

+---

-## Tests
+## ✅ Tests

 To run tests, you can set up unit tests for each tool and their respective commands.
-Add tests to ensure that the right commands are being executed and the output is correctly handled.

 1. **Install Testing Framework**
    ```bash